topaxi/bb-remix/slides/02-remix.md

 ### Routes

 - Convention based directory structure by default
   - Only one level deep, with potential subfolder for route only code
 - Routes can also be configured explicitly in code
+- Nested routes are supported and load in parallel
+  - No spinners ;)

 ---